Chris Kunitz retires after 15 NHL seasons

-Kunitz, 39, will work with the coaching staffs for the Blackhawks and their American Hockey League affiliate in Rockford.
-He announced his decision in a statement released by the team Tuesday.
+Kunitz is joining the Chicago Blackhawks’ front office as a player development adviser.
+He will work with the coaching staffs for the Blackhawks and their American Hockey League affiliate in Rockford.

+In a statement put out by the Blackhawks, Kunitz thanked practically everyone from his playing career.
+He said his teammates “taught me to give my very best.”

+“Your leadership helped mold me into the player I knew I could be,” he said.
+“I was given the opportunity to play with the very best teams and the very best players and I’m grateful for the laughs and the friendships that we shared together.”

-The forward made his NHL debut with Anaheim in 2004, but spent most of his career with Pittsburgh.
+The forward made his NHL debut with Anaheim in 2004 but spent most of his career as Sidney Crosby’s linemate with Pittsburgh.
 He was part of championship teams with the Ducks in 2007 and Penguins in 2009, 2016 and 2017.

 Kunitz played for the Blackhawks last season, collecting five goals and five assists in 56 games.
 He skated in his 1,000th game Feb.
 14 against New Jersey.